sharmaeklavya2/blog-source/content/posts/customize-macos.md

 Run `brew install vim` to install a newer, better Vim.
 Alternatively, you can install MacVim (`brew install macvim`).
-This will not replace the old vim; the old vim can still be accessed at `/usr/bin/vim`.
+These will not replace the old vim; the old vim can still be accessed at `/usr/bin/vim`.

 ### Get Vim plugins